-Most of us have been in a situation where putting 10 AED in the gas tank is the best we could do at that time.
-However, what most drivers do not realize is that driving your vehicle with a nearly-empty fuel tank can cause permanent damage to its fuel system.
-While running on empty, the car will try to draw fuel from its bottom, which is where all the sediments present within the gasoline settle.
-These sediments can not only clog the fuel filter, but at times it can get into your engine and cause real damage.
-Whether it be your car or a rental one, always try to keep your tank at least half full before you set out for the day.
+Most of us have been in a scenario where the most we could do at the moment was put 10 AED in the gas tank.
+However, most drivers are unaware that driving with a practically empty fuel tank might permanently harm your vehicle's fuel system.
+When the car is operating on empty, it will try to get fuel from the bottom of the tank, which is where all the sediments in the gasoline collect.
+These sediments can block your gasoline filter, but they also have the potential to seep into your engine and cause serious harm.
+Whether you have your own car or going for a car hire, make sure your tank is at least half full before you leave for the day.

-It goes without saying, revving can put unnecessary strain on your vehicle's engine.
-However, doing so when the engine is still cold can cause significant long-term damage.
-When a car is started initially, the oil is still cool and down in the oil pan.
-It will take some time for the oil to come up and lubricate all the metal parts in your car that moves when you rev the engine.
-Upon starting your vehicle, wait for a good 2-3 minutes before easing your vehicle into drive or reverse.
+It should go without saying that revving your vehicle's engine puts extra strain on it.
+When the engine is still cold, however, doing so can result in serious long-term damage.
+The oil is still chilly and down in the oil pan when a car is first started.
+It will take some time for the oil to rise to the surface and lubricate all of the moving metal parts in your car when you rev the engine.
+Wait 2-3 minutes after starting your car before shifting into drive or reverse.

-Now in a country such as the UAE that boasts advanced on-road infrastructure, you will not find many potholes.
-However, speed bumps are plenty, and you should always slow down your vehicle when you see one.
-If you drive through these at the same speed, it can cause damage to your vehicle's suspension and shocks, and as such, the vehicle’s overall lifespan can be significantly cut short.
-Additionally, not slowing at speed bumps can also damage your exhaust system as it hangs lower and risks hitting the bump.
+There aren't many potholes in a country like the UAE, which has modern on-road infrastructure.
+Speed bumps, on the other hand, are plentiful, and you should always slow down when you encounter one.
+If you drive through these at the same pace, your vehicle's suspension and shocks will be damaged, and its overall lifespan will be considerably reduced.
+Furthermore, not slowing down at speed bumps might harm your exhaust system because it hangs lower and is more likely to touch the bump.

-Ask anyone who owns a car, and they’ll point out tires as one of the most parts in the vehicle.
-However, despite its importance, it is also one of the most neglected sections.
-If you are a car owner, you should make it a habit to check on its tires as you would check its oil.
-One of the most common mistakes that drivers make is that they drive on underinflated tires.
-For one, a vehicle will not respond as it should when the tires are not inflated correctly, and secondly, it can significantly lower its gas mileage.
-In addition to checking on the tires regularly, drivers should also make it a habit to rotate them at least twice a year to avoid uneven wear.
+Anyone who owns a car will tell you that tires are one of the most important components.
+Despite its importance, it is also one of the most overlooked passages in the book.
+If you own a car, you should make it a habit to check the tires as frequently as you check the oil.
+One of the most common errors made by drivers is driving on underinflated tires.
+When tires are not properly inflated, a car will not perform as it should, and it will also severely reduce its gas consumption.
+In addition to inspecting the tires on a regular basis, drivers should rotate them at least twice a year to prevent uneven wear.